wink-link/winklink-doc/docs/en/vrf.md

-# WinkLink Random number Service
+# WINkLink Random number Service

 ## Overview
 Verifiable Random Function (VRF) is the public-key version of a keyed cryptographic hash, which can be used as random number.
 Only the holder of the private key can compute the hash, but anyone with public key can verify the correctness of the hash.